Masterclass WinCheltenham

-EVERYONE is desperate to beat the bookies during the Cheltenham Festival so we've asked seasoned racing expert @VoiceOfValue to tell us best tips to make the most of the festival outwith following his very own selections…
+Everyone is desperate to beat the bookies whenever they can, but especially during the Cheltenham Festival.
+So, we've asked seasoned racing expert @VoiceOfValue to tell us best tips to make the most out of the upcoming Cheltenham Festival…

-There are of course a few tips and hints to bear in mind if you want to enjoy the whole experience and try to make it profitable at the same time.
-Here are a few tips that I would suggest:
+There are of course even more tips and hints to bear in mind when it comes to horse racing, if you want to enjoy the whole experience and try to make it profitable at the same time.
+Still, here are a few tips that I would suggest:

 1. Shop around